 Best ingredients for a high-protein smoothie bowl

 This Berry High-Protein Smoothie Bowl includes frozen strawberries, raspberries and blueberries, as well as fresh pomegranate seeds.
 To get plenty of protein in your breakfast, I suggest Odwalla Vanilla Protein Shake.
 Just one bottle includes 36 grams of protein.
 Odwalla has a wide range of drink products that include 100% Juices, Proteins Shakes and Quenchers.
-It’s great-tasting nutrition made with high-quality, Non GMO ingredients to support the on-the-go snacking occasion.
+It’s great-tasting nutrition made with high-quality, Non-GMO ingredients to support the on-the-go snacking occasion.

 Albertsons/Safeway and banner stores also have Fresh Cut Fruit in the product section.
 It’s pre-cut and ready to go for convenience.
 For this recipe, I purchased a large container of fresh pomegranate seeds, saving plenty of time and mess.

 Make your breakfast fun and wholesome with this Pomegranate and Berry High-Protein Smoothie Bowl.
-It’s full of fresh fruit that provide nutrients and fiber, as well as flax and chia seeds and plenty of protein.
+It’s full of fresh fruit that provides nutrients and fiber, as well as flax and chia seeds and plenty of protein.

 More smoothie recipes you may like: